Each student athlete will:

 - Provide proper athletic shoes and socks.

-- Replace uniform at current replacement cost in the event the assigned uniform is damaged or lost.
-A team uniform will be provided to the student athlete.
+- A team uniform will be provided to the student athlete.
+Replace uniform at current replacement cost in the event the assigned uniform is damaged or lost.
+Make sure the assigned uniform is laundered and returned to the coach at the end of the season.

 - Pick up your child promptly at the end of the event.

 - Communicate with the coach if the student athlete will be leaving an event with someone else, and who the responsible party will be.

 - Communicate any concerns directly to the coach prior to or after an event—not during an event.